IJSComplexMatter/dtmm/doc/tutorial.rst

 >>> eff_data = ("uniaxial","isotropic","biaxial",...) #length must match the number of layers

-Please note that having different effective layers in the system significantly slows down the computation, because the diffraction matrices need to be calculated for each of the layers, whereas if
+Please note that having different effective layers in the system significantly slows down the computation because the diffraction matrices need to be calculated for each of the layers, whereas if

 >>> eff_data = "uniaxial"